blbadger/blbadger.github.io/smaller-lms-2.md

 		return loss, model_output
 ```

 The results are not promising: regardless of whether we begin with a CLM-trained mixer or transformer, and regardless of whether we use a transformer or mixer, models do not effectively reduce the noise-contrastive loss objective (using an AdamW optimizer with standard learning rates) when we use DDP with a maximum batch size of 64 per GPU (for masked mixers) or 32 (for transformers) given the 16-layer, $d_m=512$ sized models trained for CLM on the Fineweb.
 After a certain number of iterations, gradient explosion occurs and training fails completely.
-This is not particularly surprising being that it is well known how difficult it is to train using noise contrastive methods (CLIP, infoNCE, etc) using small batch sizes: standards batch sizes used in the literature are a hunred or a thousand times larger than ours.

 This is in contrast to the optimized retrieval model training method detailed in [this work](https://arxiv.org/pdf/2409.01482), which when applied to the Fineweb results in extremely fast convergence, usually in under half and hour and within a dozen epochs of a 200k-sized retrieval dataset.
 Using this approach, we don't even have a fifth of the dataset pass through the model in that timeframe.

+This result is not particularly surprising being that it is well known how difficult it is to train using noise contrastive methods (CLIP, infoNCE, etc) using small batch sizes: standards batch sizes used in the literature are a hundred to a thousand times larger than ours, with the Mistral e5 [paper](https://arxiv.org/pdf/2401.00368) describing the retrieval process as using batches of size 2048 requiring 32 V100s for LoRA training of the 7b parameter Mistral model.

 It should be noted just how much faster the optimized retrieval model training method is than a standard infoNCE approach is.
 One way to look at this is to see how many total samples the retrieval model is able to train per second, irregardless of whether these are positive matches or negatives.
 By this approach we can train constrasive 4 GPUs, each taking around 5 steps per second on batch sizes of 32 which gives us 640 samples per second.
 This is a staggeringly small amount compared to the throughput of the optimized retrieval training algorithm, which for each of 4 GPUs can use 128 embeddings per sample and 128 samples per GPU and 4 passes per second for a total of 262,144 samples per second.
 The sole benefit of using the standard infoNCE training algorithm is that forward passes during inference can be 'cached', meaning that one can obtain embeddings of corpora segments ahead of time and only needs to perform a forward pass on the query input followed by matrix multiplication.

+To conclude, we find that noise constrastive estimation -based training of model embeddings are not feasible for retrieval, given a limited amount of compute and GPU memory.
+But for larger compute budgets, it is dubious whether this tmethod of training really endows a CLM-pretrained language model with any significant increase in retrieval ability: the [e5 Mistral](https://arxiv.org/pdf/2401.00368) paper found that contrastive noise esimation retrieval training was beneficial for a model that received a relatively small amount of CLM pretraining (XLM-R) but not for a model that was more extensively pre-trained (Mistral 7b).
+These results together with our investigations suggest that constrastive noise estimation-based retrieval training is unsuitable for small batch sizes, dubiously effective for larger ones, and several orders of magnitude less efficient (in terms of training throughput) than mixer-based retrieval model training outlined [here](https://arxiv.org/pdf/2409.01482).

 ### Representation